 - The biggest annual food fight is held in Spain.
 Every year, the Tomatina festival takes place in the month of August in the town of Buñol (Valencia province).
 The purpose of the festival is to throw over 100 tons of tomatoes at one another for one hour.

 - It is said that Spain has the highest amount of bars per inhabitant of any country in the European Union.
 I don’t know for sure if this fact is true.
 I only know that you do see a lot of bars in Spain where you can try some of the best Spanish drinks.
 When I lived in Madrid I had the feeling that literally every other house held a bar.

 Historical facts about Spain

 - Madrid is the capital of Spain since 1561.
-Prior to that date, Toledo was the capital city of the country until King Felipe II decided to move his court to Madrid.
+Prior to that date, Toledo was the capital city of Spain until King Felipe II decided to move his court to Madrid.

 - ‘Marcha Real’ is the national anthem of Spain and currently has no words.